ginic/community_band_site/README.md

 2. Your favorite command line terminal or development IDE.

+3. Run `npm install` from the root of this directory to install dependencies.

 ## Build
 To build the static webpages, run `npm run build` and the result will appear in `_site`.
 Use this step to build the site for deployment.